shirleyah/repo-template/README.md

 # Support contact information

-[It should be clear where to go for support, for example a contact e-mail.]
+[It should be clear where to go for support, for example: alquicir@ccg.unam.mx.]

 # Software quality checklist